bmmpxf/geoserver/doc/en/user/source/rest/api/coveragestores.rst

 .. _rest_api_coveragestores_recurse:

-The ``recurse`` parameter is used to recursively delete all coverages contained by the specified coverage store.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the coverage store.
+Allowed values for this parameter are "true" or "false".
 The default value is "false".

 ``/workspaces/<ws>/coveragestores/<cs>/file[.<extension>]``
 -----------------------------------------------------------

-This operation uploads a file containing spatial data into an existing coverage store, or will create a new coverage store if it doesn't already exist.
+This end point allows a file containing spatial data to be added (via a POST or PUT) into an existing coverage store, or will create a new coverage store if it doesn't already exist.

 .. list-table::
    :header-rows: 1